FICO Credit Scores: What Do They Mean?

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:
+While the formulas vary, all of the agencies use the following to calculate your score:

-- Your Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-Before you can improve your FICO score, you have to obtain your score and ensure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to obtain your score and make sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that invented the first FICO credit score, offers scores on myFICO.com.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from all three agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

 Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your credit score?
 Call us at 561-395-4264.